goktug97/goktug97.github.io/about.markdown

 permalink: /about/
 ---

-I am an electronics engineer working on computer vision, robotics and machine learning.
-I mostly use Python and C programming languages for my projects.
-I publish my personal projects on [Github](https://github.com/goktug97).
+I am an electronics engineer working on machine learning, computer vision, robotics.
+Currently working as a research assistant in Freiburg University Machine Learning Lab and doing master's degree in Computer Science.